Resources

 CyberEther is licensed under the MIT License.
 All contributions to this project will be released under the MIT License.
 By submitting a pull request, you are agreeing to comply with this license and for any contributions to be released under it.

-Don’t forget to add yourself to the ACKNOWLEDGMENTS file!
+Don't forget to add yourself to the Acknowledgments page!

 Code of Conduct